Introduction to falls

-Having a falls risk assessment and making practical day-to-day activity and lifestyle changes can help you identify, assess and reduce your risk of falling; improve stability and maintain or improve independence and well being.
+Having a falls risk assessment and making practical day-to-day activity and lifestyle changes can help you identify, assess and reduce your risk of falling; improve stability and maintain or improve independence and wellbeing.

 Falls prevention is about enabling you to regain your confidence and live as independent and full a life as possible.

-If you have a Fall
+If you have a fall

-Tell your GP or other health professional if you fall.
 Be sure to discuss the fall with your GP or other health professional, even if you aren't hurt.
 Many underlying causes of falls can be treated or corrected.

 Falls Assistant offers the facility to self assess the key falls risks relevant to you and offer appropriate support and self management advice.